Free Plate Check

 What should I do if the mileage doesn't add up?

-If you spot a mileage discrepancy, do not proceed with the purchase until the seller can explain it satisfactorily.
-Ask for service records to corroborate the claimed mileage.
-If you suspect fraud, report it to Action Fraud (0300 123 2040) and your local Trading Standards office.
+Don't proceed until the seller can explain it.
+Ask for service records to corroborate.
+If you suspect fraud, report to Action Fraud (0300 123 2040) and Trading Standards.

 Related guides